sitimuth12/Marketing-Campaign-Analysis/README.md

 4. Business Recommendation

 ## Analisis Data
-1.Most of the customers who received the Response (last marketing campaign) came from the year of birth 1970-1975.
+1. Most of the customers who received the Response (last marketing campaign) came from the year of birth 1970-1975.

 ![alt text](fig/insight1.png?raw=true)

-2.the newer the customer makes a purchase, the more likely the customer is to receive the company's last marketing campaign (Response).
+2. The newer the customer makes a purchase, the more likely the customer is to receive the company's last marketing campaign (Response).
 ![alt text](fig/insight2.png?raw=true)

 ## ML Modeling